phimage/Alamofire-Prephirences/README.md

 ```swift
  pref.loadPropertyListFromURL("http://example.com/pref.plist")
 ```
-...or if you need a callbacks for success/failure
+...or if you need a callback for success/failure
 ```swift
 pref.loadPropertyListFromURL("http://example.Com/pref.plist",
 		completionHandler: { response in